Kindred Credit Union’s Privacy Code

 At Kindred, we understand that privacy is a critical issue for all our members.
-Our privacy code outlines our principles and procedures regarding the confidentiality and security of member personal information.
+Our privacy code outlines our principles regarding the confidentiality of member personal information.

 This code outlines the principles Kindred applies when protecting members' privacy.
 We believe that ensuring the accuracy, confidentiality, and security of the information we hold about you is more than simply a legal requirement; it is an ethical obligation.